Skip to content

 Method Signature

-// Sets sorting conditions using field names and sorting direction
+// Sets the sorting conditions using field names and sort direction

 orderBy(boolean condition, boolean isAsc, R... columns)